 In addition, it’s able to filter out a wide range of contaminants.
 It’s been certified by the WQA (Water Quality Association) to actually reduce the taste and smell of chlorine, to reduce the buildup of scale, and to improve the taste and clarity of the water.

 This uses Kinetic Degradation Fluxion for treating the water, and it comes with two pieces of ¼-inch brass connectors.
 It works with all water supply lines with the same ¼-inch connectors.
-Maintenance isn’t an issue at all, though to be safe you should check it over every 6 months.
-The 20,000-gallon capacity should last for about 5 years.
+Maintenance isn’t an issue at all, though to be safe you should check it over every half a year.
+The 20,000-gallon capacity should last for about 5 years and keep the quality, taste and odor of your water at top level.

 Read full review of Watts Inline Water Filter

 This is extremely effective in filtering out various contaminants.
-It’s 99.9% effective for lead and microbial cysts, while 97% effective for chlorine taste and smell.
-It can deal with sand and other particles that are just 0.5 microns small, unlike other filters that can only deal to a size of 5 microns.
+It’s 99.9% effective for lead and microbial cysts, while 97% effective for removing the smell and taste of chlorine.
+It can deal with sand and other particles that are just 0.5 microns small, unlike other water filters that can only deal to a size of 5 microns.
 These claims have also been certified by NSF international.

 The installation is also rather easy, and it shouldn’t take you more than half an hour.
 The filer head has quick-connect input and output openings, to which you attach the hoses.
 You then attach the filter simply by turning it about a fourth of the way around, and you’re done.
 Just make sure everything’s snug, or else you may end up with a mess.